jcarait/html-and-css-refactored-for-accessbility-and-seo-optimisation/README.md

 ## Description

-This project requires code refactoring based on what has been learnt in week 1 at the Coding Bootcamp course through University of Sydney and & Triology Education Services.
+This project requires code refactoring based on what has been learnt in week 1 at the Coding Bootcamp course through University of Sydney & Triology Education Services.

 The client is a marketing agency known as Horiseon who are seeking to update their codebase for accessbility and search engine optimisation.